ParanoidUser/yolo/CHANGEME.md

 61 bottles of rum on the wall, 61 bottles of rum!
 You take one down, you pass it around, 60 bottles of rum on the wall.

+60 bottles of rum on the wall, 60 bottles of rum!
+You take one down, you pass it around, 59 bottles of rum on the wall.

 *to be continued...*